GSA/openacr/CONTRIBUTING.md

 ### Performance

-Each of the following events should load in under a second:
+Most events should load in under a second.

-- Time to blog post image
-- Time to main image and callout text
-- Time until first blog post title shows up on page with all blog posts

 ## Public domain